-As of April 30, 2017, we operated 130 Free People stores, of which 124 were located in the United States and six were located in Canada.
-For the three months ended April 30, 2017, we opened four new Free People stores, and we closed one store, all located in the United States.
-Total store selling square footage increased 27.2% over the prior year period to 271,000.
-The increase in selling square footage compared to the prior year period was a result of operating 13 net new stores, including expanded format stores, that were not in operation during the prior 12 month period.
-Free People operates websites and mobile applications in North America, Europe and Asia that capture the spirit of the brand by offering a similar yet broader selection of merchandise as found in its stores, as well as substantially all of the Free People wholesale offerings.
-Free People also offers a catalog that markets select merchandise, most of which is also available in our Free People stores.
-Free People focuses its product offering on private label merchandise targeted to young contemporary women aged 25 to 30 and provides a unique merchandise mix of casual women's apparel, intimates, shoes, activewear, accessories, beauty and wellness, home products and gifts.
+As of July 31, 2017, we operated 130 Free People stores, of which 124 were located in the United States and six were located in Canada.
+For the six months ended July 31, 2017, we opened six new Free People stores, and we closed three stores, all located in the United States.
+Total store selling square footage increased 21.0% over the prior year period to 277,000.
+The increase in selling square footage compared to the prior year period was a result of operating 9 net new stores, including expanded format stores, that were not in operation during the prior 12 month period.
+Free People operates websites and mobile applications in North America, Europe and Asia that capture the spirit of the brand by offering a similar yet broader selection of merchandise, most of which is also available in our Free People stores.
+Free People focuses its product offering on private label merchandise targeted to young contemporary women aged 25 to 30 and provides a unique merchandise mix of casual women's apparel, activewear, intimates, shoes, accessories, home products, gifts and beauty and wellness.
 We plan to open additional stores over the next several years, some of which will be expanded format stores that allow us to present an expanded assortment of intimates, shoes, party dresses and activewear.
-Free People's Retail segment net sales accounted for approximately 11.7% of consolidated net sales for the three months ended April 30, 2017, compared to approximately 10.8% for the comparable period in fiscal 2017.
+Free People's Retail segment net sales accounted for approximately 11.4% of consolidated net sales for the six months ended July 31, 2017, compared to approximately 10.4% for the comparable period in fiscal 2017.

-As of April 30, 2017, we operated 12 restaurants under our Food and Beverage division, all of which were located in the United States.
-For the three months ended April 30, 2017, we opened one new restaurant, and we closed one restaurant.
+As of July 31, 2017, we operated 12 restaurants under our Food and Beverage division, all of which were located in the United States.
+For the six months ended July 31, 2017, we opened one new restaurant, and we closed one restaurant.
 The Food and Beverage division focuses on a dining experience that provides excellence in food, beverage and service.
-The Food and Beverage division net sales accounted for less than 1.0% of consolidated net sales for the three months ended April 30, 2017 and the comparable period in fiscal 2017.
+The Food and Beverage division net sales accounted for less than 1.0% of consolidated net sales for the six months ended July 31, 2017 and the comparable period in fiscal 2017.

-We plan to open approximately 19 new stores during fiscal 2018, including four Urban Outfitters stores, four Anthropologie Group stores, ten Free People stores and one restaurant.
-We plan to close approximately eight stores during fiscal 2018, including two Urban Outfitters stores, two Anthropologie Group stores, three Free People stores and one restaurant.
+We plan to open approximately 18 new stores during fiscal 2018, including four Urban Outfitters stores, four Anthropologie Group stores, nine Free People stores and one restaurant.
+We plan to close approximately nine stores during fiscal 2018, including two Urban Outfitters stores, two Anthropologie Group stores, four Free People stores and one restaurant.
 Within the United States and Canada, future new store growth will be driven by the Free People brand, as both Urban Outfitters and Anthropologie brands are at or close to our currently planned total store count.
-Our growth strategy for the Anthropologie Group will focus on relocation or the conversion of existing stores into expanded format stores.
-In the future, we plan for new store growth for the Urban Outfitters, Anthropologie and Free People brands to come from modest expansion internationally.
+Our net store growth strategy for the Anthropologie Group will focus on relocation or the conversion of existing stores into expanded format stores.
+In the future, we plan for new store growth for the Urban Outfitters, Anthropologie and Free People brands to come from modest expansion internationally, which may include franchise and joint venture agreements.